The Automation: Reception

 Publishers Weekly called the book "amusing," though noted that the meta nature of the novel could draw the reader away from the underlying story.
 BookLife picked up the book for review and selected it for a complementary curation in PW Select.

 Tales of the Talisman gave The Automation 4.5 talismans out of 5, and observed that the characters "are being manipulated by the author and editor, who break the fourth wall in running commentary that bounces between text and the footnotes..." and that the story brings "the gods into the modern world."
+Kirkus called the 10th anniversary combined edition of volume 1 and 2 a "delightfully unorthodox tale of gods and immortality".

 Author Adam Oster calls The Automation "a hard book to categorize.
 It’s a little experimental, a little goofy, and a little science-fiction-y, while also hosting a bit of Greek myth and hard boiled detective novel-style narration."

 The novel has also garnered many reviews from niche bloggers and verified reviews on Amazon.